Florence with kids: What to do in Florence in one perfect day

 You can see the city in all directions.
 That’s the Piazza Repubblica in the middle.

-Piazza Della Repubblica
+5. Piazza Della Repubblica

 Instead, we spent the day in Florence roaming around the historic streets and catching marvels in stone and marble wherever we looked up.
 Another great feature to be admired in Florence is the large squares where people have congregated since medieval times.
-We had started the day strolling through the impressive Piazza Della Signoria and the afternoon saw us at the Piazza Della Republica.
+We had started the day strolling through the impressive Piazza Della Signoria and the afternoon saw us at the Piazza Della Repubblica.

 This Piazza doesn’t look like anywhere its original version.
 It was cleaned up and expanded in modern times and most of the original shops removed.
 The modern square is lined with old cafes and hotels on one side.
 Many of the restaurants and cafes would be expensive, but the expense is worth the food and the view.
-When we went, there was a charming carousel with richly detailed horses that young kids would absolutely love.

 Staying in the city meant that we could go back to the apartment and rest ourselves for a bit.
 But we were cognizant of the time.
 For the one full day we had in Florence, we were not going to miss the best sunset view I had been promised.
+Florence in one day itinerary has to include Piazza Michelangelo in the evening.

 Piazza Michelangelo offers a stupendous view of the Florence skyline, whatever be the time of the day.
 But it turns magical and wondrous when the sun sets over the Arno river and fires up the sky and the water beneath.
 Despite the name, it is not designed by Michelangelo.
 Rather this square is a modern addition to the city, built in the 19th century.

-The sunset over the Arno river doesn’t disappoint.
+The sunset over Arno river doesn’t disappoint.

 The bronze replica of Michelangelo’s David at the Piazza.